NealsSec/NealsSec.github.io/index.md

 I mostly work in C and Python making small tools to develop my skills in the languages.

-* Overflow - This is a private project that I will make public within a month or two it is basically a program that outputs x amount of letters and make hunting for buffer overflows a little bit easier.
+* [Overflow](https://github.com/NealsSec/OverflowProject) - This is basically a
+program that outputs x amount of letters and makes hunting for buffer overflows a little bit easier.
+Once finished, this project should be able to overflow a buffer and overwrite the return pointer with a supplied address to make for easy exploitation.

 * [BBMP](https://github.com/Blizire/bbmp) - This is a collaboration project to help better learn C while creating some interesting 'art' in the process.
+This project is a library to help create bmp images by leveraging the bmp specification.